rus0000/jsinheritance/README.md

 console.log(Duck.prototype.__proto__ === Object.prototype); // true
 console.log(donald.quack === TalkingDuck.prototype.quack); // true, method found by prototype chain
 ```

-## Static methods
-There is no such a thing like `static method` in JavaScript spec at all, but this design pattern can easily be implemented by putting properties on a `constructor function` object itself, instead of its `prototype` object.

 ## Prototype pollution
 Prototype pollution is changing properties of objects in a prototype chain, affecting all other existing instances.